 Egg protein: Eggs never let you down when it comes to protein.
 Often, whole egg powder or egg albumen (egg white) is included in mass gainers, and while the egg albumen is lean (around 95% protein), whole egg powder — fats included — has been linked with stimulated muscle protein synthesis.

-Rice Protein: With an absorption rate comparable with whey protein, rice protein is also a complete protein — meaning it contains all nine essential amino acids.
-It’s a strong vegan alternative to whey and other milk/ dairy derived proteins.
+Rice Protein: Oryzatein is the best form of rice protein.
+With an absorption rate comparable with whey protein, rice protein is also a complete protein — meaning it contains all nine essential amino acids.
+It’s a strong vegan alternative to whey and other milk/ dairy-derived proteins.

 Pea Protein: The other big player in the plant-based protein market, and often used together with rice protein, pea protein absorbs slower than whey or rice protein, making it a great casein alternative.